SnuK87/keycloak-kafka/README.md

 `topicAdminEvents`: (Optional) The name of the kafka topic to where the admin events will be produced to.

+`acks`: (Optional) The number of acknowledgements the leader broker must receive from all in sync replicas brokers before responding to the request.
+Options are: *0*, *1* or *all*.

+##### Enable Authentication with SASL (and SSL)
+`saslUsername`: SASL username for use with the SASL/PLAIN or SASL/SCRAM-mechanism.

+`saslPassword`: SASL password for use with the SASL/PLAIN or SASL/SCRAM-mechanism.

+`saslProtocol`: Protocol used to communicate with brokers.
+Supported: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL

+`saslMechanism`: SASL mechanism to use for authentication.
+Supported: GSSAPI, PLAIN, SCRAM-SHA-256, SCRAM-SHA-512.

+`sslTruststoreLocation`: (Optional) The location of the trust store file.

+`sslTruststorePassword`: (Optional) The password for the trust store file.
+If a password is not set access to the truststore is still available, but integrity checking is disabled.

 To automate the configuration of the event listener, it is possible to run the [CLI script](kafka-module.cli) from this repo.
 Make sure to edit the properties to fit your environemnt and use the right server config (default is `standalone-ha`)